Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Adolescent Parents

 The number of adolescents (15-19 years old) giving birth to children has fallen since a peak in 1991 [12].
 In 2020, less than 5% of all births were to females ages 15-19 years [12].
-These rates are higher among American Indian/Alaska Native, Black, and Hispanic adolescents.
+These rates are higher among American Indian/Alaska Native, Black, and Latinx adolescents.
 Additionally, 8% of men become fathers before the age of 20 [12].
 Adolescent-headed family structures are diverse, but the most common structure is an unmarried adolescent mother living with other close family members [13].
 Adolescent parents and their children are at an increased risk of lower educational attainment, poorer mental health outcomes, and poverty [13].
 Despite these risks, it is important to note that most adolescent parents and their children do equally well compared to their peers when provided with strong social and functional support [13].

 Connectedness